-The mean is a good measure of the central tendency when a data set contains The median is a good measure of the central value when the data include Mode is used when you need to find the distribution peak and peak may be many.
-For example, it is important Mean Median Mode values that are relatively evenly spread with no exceptionally high or low values.
-In the relatively evenly spread with no exceptionally high or low values.
-In the print more of the most popular books; because printing different books in equal numbers would cause a shortage of some books classified on an ordinal scale. good measure of the central tendency when a data set contains values that are relatively evenly spread with no exceptionally high or low good measure of the central value when the data include exceptionally high or low values.
-The median is the most suitable measure of average for data classified on an need to find the distribution peak and peak may be many.
-For example, it is important to print more of the most popular books; because printing different books in equal numbers would cause a shortage of some books and an oversupply of
+Mean Median Mode The mean is a good measure of the central tendency when a data set contains values that are relatively evenly spread with no exceptionally high or low values.
+The median is a good measure of the central value when the data include exceptionally high or low values.
+The median is the most suitable measure of average for data classified on an ordinal scale.
+Mode is used when you need to find the distribution peak and peak may be many.
+For example, it is important to print more of the most popular books; because printing different books in equal numbers would cause a shortage of some books and an oversupply of others.